jetbrains-academy/introduction_to_python/Classes and objects/Class and Instance Variables/task.md

 ## Class and Instance Variables

-Generally speaking, instance variables are for data unique to each instance and class variables are for attributes and methods shared by all instances of the class:
+In general, instance variables are for data unique to each instance and class variables are for attributes and methods shared by all instances of the class:

 ```python